-This page provides details of resource that are available to students at Community Music.
+This page provides details of resources that are available to students at Community Music.

 Community Music students can normally access any library within the University of Westminster to study or to borrow books.
 Books can be transferred from the Harrow site (where most of the music books are held) to a site where it may be more convenient.
 We have sites on Marylebone Road, New Cavendish Street, Little Titchfield Street, and next to Northwick Park Hospital in Harrow.